bluenviron/gohlslib/README.md

 * Client

   * Read streams in MPEG-TS, fMP4 or Low-latency format
+  * Read a single video track and/or a single audio track
   * Read tracks encoded with AV1, VP9, H265, H264, Opus, MPEG-4 Audio (AAC)
   * Get absolute timestamp of incoming data

 * Muxer

   * Generate streams in MPEG-TS, fMP4 or Low-latency format
+  * Write a single video track and/or multiple audio tracks
   * Write tracks encoded with AV1, VP9, H265, H264, Opus, MPEG-4 audio (AAC)
   * Save generated segments on disk